UK Health Security Agency (UKHSA)

-PHE exist to protect and improve the nation’s health and wellbeing, and reduce health inequalities.
-PHE do this through world-leading science, knowledge and intelligence, advocacy, partnerships and providing specialist public health services.
+UKHSA exist to protect and improve the nation’s health and wellbeing, and reduce health inequalities.
+UKHSA do this through world-leading science, knowledge and intelligence, advocacy, partnerships and providing specialist public health services.

 - making the public healthier and reducing differences between the health of different groups by promoting healthier lifestyles, advising government and supporting action by local government, the NHS and the public